bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 20°
-- Mostly Cloudy
+- Mostly Clear
-- 74% humidity
+- 83% humidity
-- 6 mph wind
+- 5 mph wind
-- 65% cloud cover
+- 33% cloud cover
 - 34 AQI 🟩
 - About 7.9 inches of snow on the ground
 - 0.02 inches of rain expected in the next 48 hours